michaeloddis/moddis/docs/session-search-project.md

 ## Things to add later when time permits

 - Validation applied to each value filters rows value field.
 At this moment, validation is very simple, check that each value field is each filter row is not an empty string.
+- Better tabbing
+- Accessibility and 508 compliance
 - Add unit and e2e test
 - Animations to add some spice to interactions.